mgroov/CS579-ReverseEngineering/week6/controlflow2.md

 # Control Flow 2

 The first thing I did was run control flow with both strings and uftrace.
-This did not reveal much in either case, the main thing revealed was that it appears to follows a rock,paper,scissors structure.
+This did not reveal much in either case, the main thing revealed was that it appears to follow a rock, paper, scissors structure.

-Next I opened the file in Ghida.
+Next, I opened the file in Ghida.
 My methodology was to work from main to our sink.

-In main I found the first rule.
+In main, I found the first rule.
 From there the only place to reach is rock.
-From there I decided working backwards from our sink.
-From there I found win being called by spock.
+From there I decided to work backward from our sink.
+From there I found win being called by Spock.
 This is where I got my second rule.

-Then in order to get to spock we must follow a rule in lizzard.
+Then to get to Spock we must follow a rule in lizard.

-Then to call lizard we must fufill the condition in scissors.
+Then to call lizard we must fulfill the condition in scissors.

-In paper the rule to call scissors can be simplified if we always ensure the and check passes therefore we set it to s specific char such that it will always pass.
+In paper the rule to call scissors can be simplified if we always ensure the and check passes therefore we set it to a specific char such that it will always pass.

-In order to get to paper from rock we must follow our 7th and last rule.
+To get to paper from rock we must follow our 7th and last rule.

 1. Password >= 16 chars long (past main->rock)
 2. Password[11] must be the char '*' (spock->win)